jarun/googler/README.md

     $ BROWSER=w3m googler query

-Due to certain graphical browsers spewing messages to the console, `googler` suppresses browser output by default unless `BROWSER` is set to one of the known text-based browsers: currently `elinks`, `links`, `lynx` or `w3m`.
+Due to certain graphical browsers spewing messages to the console, `googler` suppresses browser output by default unless `BROWSER` is set to one of the known text-based browsers: currently `elinks`, `links`, `lynx`, `w3m` or `www-browser`.
 If you use a different text-based browser, you will need to explicitly enable browser output with the `--show-browser-logs` option.
 If you believe your browser is popular enough, please submit an issue or pull request and we will consider whitelisting it.
 See the man page for more details on `--show-browser-logs`.

+If you need to use a GUI browser with `BROWSER` set, use the omniprompt key `O`. `googler` will try to ignore text-based browsers and invoke a GUI browser.
+Browser logs are always suppressed with `O`.

 #### Terminal Reading Mode or Reader View